 - Veronica Mars: A suspect eats peanut butter cookies in order to trigger his nut allergy and escape from jail.

-- In an episode of CSI: Crime Scene Investigation, a criminal on death row requests a peanut butter and jelly sandwich for his last meal (having requested steak when his sentence was suspended).
+- In an episode of CSI: Miami, a criminal on death row requests a peanut butter and jelly sandwich for his last meal (having requested steak when his sentence was suspended).
 It turns out he was allergic and wanted to die on his own terms.

 - In Red Dwarf: Back To Earth, Lister eats a tomato because he's allergic to them.
 Why?
 So he can induce a sneezing fit with which he can do his ironing.

 - That '70s Show: When Kelso starts training for police academy, he decides to drink raw eggs like Rocky does.
 He shushs Jackie's attempts to speak until after he's finished drinking the eggs, at which point she reminds him he's allergic to them.

 - In Father Ted, Ted mentions a priest called Matty Hislop who, despite being allergic to cats used to carry a kitten with him and "sniff it from time to time".
 His reason for doing this was that he was part of a religious sect that involved self-punishment.